mmonguio/AMY/README.md

 		--params: (optional) the path to the parameters.py file to be used.
 Default is the parameters.py file in the location that it is being run.
 		--apsclass: True if APS provides good classification for BA stars.
 Requires reading L2 data.
 Not implemented yet, keep False.
+		--override: If True, it removes all previously created output files so the OB can be run from scratch.

 	To run the example: